CrowdHailer/me/README.md

 - Rails in the corner - rejected

 **2017-02-09 Lambda Days**
-- Object Oriented Programming, one more time
+- Object Oriented Programming, one more time -rejected

 **2017-02-10 Lonestar ElixirConf**
 - Ace an Education in TCP - rejected